kencx/source/content/notes/selfhosted/boot-pi-ssd.md

 ```
 **DO NOT** mix up `if` (the input) and `of` (the output) or you might destroy the file system.

-This produces an `.img` file that can be flashed into the SSD with the same
+This produces an `.img` file that can be flashed into the SSD with
-[software](#flash-os) as before.
-Or you could use `dd` to flash it
+Balena-Etcher.
+Or you could use `dd` to flash it manually.
+Plug the SSD into
-manually.
-Plug the SSD into your Pi and it should boot normally without the SD
+your Pi and it should boot normally without the SD card.
-card.

 >If you are on Windows, the easiest way to do this is to use
 >[Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/).